Yandy Díaz Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in the league.
+- The Orioles pitching staff ranks eighth in the league with a collective 9.2 strikeouts per nine innings.

-- The Orioles have the 15th-ranked team ERA across all league pitching staffs (4.16).
+- The Orioles have a 4.19 team ERA that ranks 15th across all MLB pitching staffs.

-- The Orioles rank 17th in baseball in home runs allowed (82 total, 1.2 per game).
+- Orioles pitchers combine to rank 17th in baseball in home runs given up (82 total, 1.1 per game).

-- His most recent appearance came on Wednesday against the Toronto Blue Jays, when the righty went seven innings, surrendering one earned run while giving up four hits.
+- In his most recent appearance on Thursday against the Toronto Blue Jays, the righty tossed 6 2/3 innings, giving up two earned runs while surrendering five hits.

-- The 26-year-old has amassed an ERA of 3.90, with 7.8 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .261 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.